 I serve it as a Sunday Roast with all the trimmings and in the midweek usually with mashed potatoes and corn on the cob.

-Obviously we have the above traditional Roast Chicken that is perfect for your Sunday Roast with all the sides but I also use this plain whole chicken in lots of other ways.
+Obviously we have the above traditional Roast Chicken that is perfect for your Sunday Roast with all the sides but I also use the leftovers or indeed the whole chicken in lots of other ways.

 I use it for my Easy Butter Chicken too, throwing it all in after the sauce is made.